muzixing/can-framework/draft-ietf-cats-framework.md

 A C-PS selects paths that lead to Egress CATS-Forwarders according to both service and network metrics that were advertised.
 A C-PS may be collocated with an Ingress CATS-Forwarder (as shown in {{fig-cats-example-overlay}}) or logically centralized (in a centralized model or hybrid model).

-This document does not specify any particular algorithm for path selection purposes to be supported by C-PSes in order to not constrain the CATS framework to one possible selection only.
+This document does not specify any specific algorithm for path selection purposes to be supported by C-PSes in order to not constrain the CATS framework to one possible selection only.
 Instead, it is expected that a service request or local policy may feed the C-PS with appropriate information on that selection logic that takes the suitable metric information as input and the selected service contact instance as output.
 Such "appropriate information" may be utilized to differentiate selection mechanisms to enable service-specific selections.

 In the example shown in {{fig-cats-example-overlay}}, the client sends a service access via the network through the "CATS-Forwarder 1", which is an Ingress CATS-Forwarder.
 Note that, a service access may consist of one or more service packets (e.g., Session Initiation Protocol (SIP) {{?RFC3261}}, HTTP {{?RFC9112}}, IPv6 {{?RFC8200}}, SRv6 {{?RFC8754}} or Real-Time Streaming Protocol (RTSP) {{?RFC7826}}) that carry the CS-ID and potential parameters.
 The Ingress CATS-Forwarder classifies the packets using the information provided by the CATS classifier (C-TC).
 When a matching classification entry is found for the packets, the Ingress CATS-Forwarder encapsulates and forwards them to the C-PS selected Egress CATS-Forwarder.
 When these packets reach the Egress CATS-Forwarder, the outer header of the possible overlay encapsulation will be removed and the inner packets will be sent to the relevant service contact instance.

 > Note that multi-homed clients may be connected to multiple CATS infrastructures that may be operated by the same or distinct service providers.
 This version of the framework does not cover multihoming specifics.